 “Kulula Airlines is pleased to announce that we have some of the best flight attendants in the industry.
 Unfortunately, none of them are on this flight!”

 “We’ve reached cruising altitude and will be turning down the cabin lights.
 This is for your comfort and to enhance the appearance of your flight attendants.”

-Here are some comments heard after a few extremely hard landings ….
+Comments heard after a few extremely hard landings

 “Please remain in your seats until Captain Crash and the Crew have brought the aircraft to a screeching halt against the gate.
-And, once the tyre smoke has cleared and the warning bells are silenced, we will open the door and you can pick your way through the wreckage to the terminal..”
+And, once the tyre smoke clears and the warning bells silence, the door will open and you can pick your way through the wreckage to the terminal..”

 “Please take care when opening the overhead compartments because, after a landing like that, sure as hell everything has shifted.”